CybersecurityForDemocracy/youtube-ad-settings/README.md

 ## Labeled Ads Dataset
 The `labeled_ads` folder contains the dataset in CSV format, accompanied by a PDF codebook and a description of the labeling methodology (both also included in the paper).

-The dataset contains 30,237 unique YouTube video ads, each labeled with a binary indicator of whether it was considered predatory.
+The dataset contains 30,237 unique YouTube video ads (4.23MB), each labeled with a binary indicator of whether it was considered predatory.
 A README file is included to explain the dataset columns.

 ## Contact
 If you publish work using the data in this repository, please cite the paper as follows: